Embiggenerd/go-ribbit/README.md

 * Difference between production and dev docker files.
 * Serving static files with nginx reverse proxy.
 * CI/CD with Jenkins with minimal third party plugins by leveraging bash scripts.
+* Using node as a gateway with services written in go.